CMU-SAFARI/RawHash/README.md

 * Ability to specify even/odd channels to eject the reads only from these specified channels.
 * Please create issues if you want to see more features that can make RawHash2 easily integratable with nanopore sequencers for any use case.

-# Citing RawHash and RawHash2
+# Citing RawHash, RawHash2, and RawAlign

-To cite RawHash and RawHash2, you can use the following BibTeX:
+If you use RawHash in your work, please consider citing the following papers:

 ```bibtex
 @article{firtina_rawhash_2023,